$(\varphi,\Gamma)$-modules over relatively discrete algebras: Preliminaries on condensed mathematics

 \end{proposition} \begin{proof} We have a $G$-equivariant isomorphism

 By Lemma \ref{lem:orbit morphism locally analytic}, we have isomorphisms

 Moreover, we have an isomorphism

-where $A^{\triv}$ (resp. $W^{\triv}$) is the $\Qbb_{p,\bs}$-module $A$ (resp. $W$) with the trivial $G_0$-action.
+where $A^{\triv}$ (resp.\ $W^{\triv}$) is the $\Qbb_{p,\square}$-module $A$ (resp.\ $W$) with the trivial $G$-action.
 Therefore, we obtain an isomorphism

-where $A^{\triv}\to C^{\an}(G_0,A)_{\star_{1,3}};\; a \mapsto (g\mapsto ga)$ is the orbit morphism.
+where $A^{\triv}\to C^{\bar{n}}(G,A)_{\star_{1,3}};\; a \mapsto (g\mapsto ga)$ is the orbit morphism.
 Hence, we obtain an isomorphism

-where the $G$-action on the right-hand side is given by $g\otimes \id$ for $g\in G_0$.
+where the $G$-action on the right-hand side is given by $g\otimes \id$ for $g\in G$.
 Therefore, the claim follows from Lemma \ref{lem:fixed part and tensor products}. \end{proof}

-\begin{proposition} Let $A$ be a condensed animated $\Qbb_{p,\bs}$-algebra with a continuous $G$-action, and $V$, $W$ be objects of $\Dcal(A_{\bs})$ with continuous semilinear $G$-actions.
+\begin{proposition} Let $A$ be an animated $\Qbb_{p,\square}$-algebra with a continuous $G$-action, and $V$, $W$ be objects of $\Dcal(A_{\square})$ with continuous semilinear $G$-actions.
 We assume that the $G$-actions on $A$ and $W$ are $G$-locally analytic.
 Then we have an equivalence